Dave Meltzer: Career

-Reputation
+Legacy

 In 2016, the Washington Post referred to Meltzer as "pro wrestling's preeminent journalist" while Mel Magazine called him "the most important journalist in professional wrestling history" in 2022.
 In 2013, Frank Deford of Sports Illustrated called him "the most accomplished reporter in sports journalism" and stated, "You could cover the Vatican or State Department and not do as good a job as Dave Meltzer does on wrestling."
 R. Tyson Smith, a professor at University of Pennsylvania, cited Meltzer as "the foremost authority on professional wrestling in the United States" in his 2014 book Fighting for Recognition: Identity, Masculinity, and the Act of Violence in Professional Wrestling.
 Lowery A. Woodall III, an associate professor at Millersville University of Pennsylvania, called Meltzer "the most respected wrestling journalist of the last forty years" in 2022.
 Wrestling historian Pat Laprade has called WON the "Wall Street Journal of professional wrestling".

 Bret Hart recalled that, during his career, most of his colleagues were keen to be featured and praised by Meltzer in the Wrestling Observer Newsletter and stated he was glad WON served as a legitimate source of news within professional wrestling following the Montreal screwjob.
 Seth Rollins has praised Meltzer's international coverage of professional wrestling and his ability as a wrestling historian.
 Terry Funk recalled being impressed by WON in his 2013 autobiography: "I immediately thought that this thing was going to take off.
 There would be no stopping it.
 Instead of talking about the matches as if they were real competitions, like the newsstand magazines had one, Dave Meltzer wrote about the business behind the scenes.
 It had news and results from all over, and was obviously written about someone who understood the business...
 I saw it as a thermometer of sorts, to see how different things were getting over in different places."

 Conversely, PWInsider writer Dave Scherer has criticized Meltzer's work.
 After a collaboration between them in the 1990s, Scherer alleged that Meltzer fed him first-hand information before publishing something different.
 John Bradshaw Layfield has alleged that WWE gave Meltzer false information which Meltzer then published.